How To Store Scarves

 1. Get yourself a scarf rack

 If you have the space, scarf racks are one of the most practical scarf storage ideas.
-You can quickly grab one on your way out, and there’s no need to fold them when you come home (unless you want them to be perfectly uniform).
+You can quickly grab a perfectly coordinating version on your way out, and there’s no need to fold them when you come home (unless you want them to be perfectly uniform).
+You just hang them up!

 Scarf racks tend to come in two shapes: horizontal racks that use hooks or a single bar, and vertical racks that flow downwards and allow scarves to be “stacked.”
 Horizontal racks are great if you only have a few scarves—you can quickly grab what you need, and easily put it back.
 Vertical racks are a little more fiddly, as you’ll need to tuck scarves behind other scarves, but these types of racks allow you to store lots more scarves, so are ideal for unapologetic scarf hoarders.